Table Of Contents

-Today, I’ll explain how I became a PPC expert with you.
-This post will serve multiple purposes: ask this question to prospects (yes, this is a recurring question from new prospects), review my PPC journey and try to help aspiring digital marketers trying to get their feet wet in this field.
+Today, I’ll explain to you how I became a PPC expert.
+This post will serve multiple purposes: ask this question of prospects (yes, this is a recurring question from new prospects), review my PPC journey, and try to help aspiring digital marketers get their feet wet in this field.

 The first contact with Google Ads

-My first contact with the Google Ads world was at the university back in 2011.
+My first exposure to the world of Google Ads was at the university back in 2011.
 We had a digital marketing course (back in the day, we needed to distinguish “traditional x digital”).
-During this course, our textbook brought a chapter explaining what Google Ads was (named Adwords back then).
+During this course, our textbook included a chapter explaining what Google Ads was (called AdWords back then).
 At the end of the chapter, we had a $200 credit to spend with an actual client (who told you an MBA didn’t have any practice?) – but I’ll discuss it later in this article.

 That day, I realized a massive opportunity was in front of me: a possibility of work that could allow me to work from anywhere, with virtually any type of client and vertical, putting my creativity to work every day.